alexlee94/cannon-game/README.md

-# 🎯 CannonGame
+# 🎯 Cannon Game

-**CannonGame** is a physics-based shooting game developed using **Java** and the **Android SDK**.
+**Cannon Game** is a physics-based shooting game developed using **Java** and the **Android SDK**.
 It features custom rendering, real-time animations, and responsive touch controls.
 Designed for Android devices, this project demonstrates essential principles of native mobile game development, including game loop architecture, object-oriented design, and 2D graphics rendering.

 ---